 Las Heras – Where to stay in Mendoza for Outdoor Lovers

 On the north side of Mendoza is the suburban area called Las Heras.
 Many travelers stay here for easy access to the Andes Mountains, and the nearby hiking trails and hot springs.
 If you are visiting the Mendoza area for outdoor adventure, then Las Heras or nearby El Challao are excellent options.
 You will be outside of the city congestion, near the mountains, but still only about 15 minutes from downtown Mendoza.

 Maipu – Where to stay in Mendoza for Foodies

-About 20 minutes southeast of Mendoza is the wine town of Maipu.
+About 20 minutes southeast of Mendoza is the wine town of Maipu, so if you’re wondering where to stay in Mendoza wine country, Maipu is going to be your best bet!
 As a major wine hub of this area, it is home to the National Wine and Grape Harvest Museum, a great place to learn about the history and the culture around Argentina’s national beverage.

 Two early 20th-century villas form the museum and were built by Italian immigrants who started one of the first vineyards in the area.
 Of course, good wine must be paired with excellent food, and there is no shortage of outstanding cuisine in Maipu.
 This is the best area for tourists who want a culinary experience and don’t care for the faster pace of an urban destination.

 Godoy Cruz – Where to stay in Mendoza for Nightlife

 On the south side of Mendoza, Godoy Cruz is a lively neighborhood known for nightlife and tango.
 It’s one of the most densely populated areas of Mendoza, but still has the tree-lined streets that Mendoza is known for.